mhanyc/software_security_reqs/README.md

-# WTF (What's this for?)
+# Welcome

 Vibrant continues to invest in securing service delivery and proteching data critical to help seekers.
 Meanwhile, we are learning again that we write software.

-This repository contains Vibrant's development of software security requirements.
+This repository contains Vibrant's development of system security requirements.
 It is maintained by the InfoSec team.

 # Index